 Judge Roy Bean was a Justice of the Peace in Val Verde County, in southwest Texas.
 He also owned a saloon in Langtry, where he held court and called himself “The Law West of the Pecos.”

 Phantly Roy Bean, Jr. was born in Mason County, Kentucky, around 1825 to Phantley Roy and Anna Henderson Gore Bean.
 The youngest of three sons, the Kentucky family was very poor.

 At the age of 15, he left Kentucky to follow his two older brothers west.
-With his brother, Sam, he joined a wagon train into New Mexico, then crossed the Rio Grande River and set up a trading post in Chihuahua, Mexico, in 1848.
+With his brother, Sam, he joined a wagon train to New Mexico, then crossed the Rio Grande and set up a trading post in Chihuahua, Mexico, in 1848.
 After killing a local man, Roy fled to San Diego, California, where Joshua, his brother.

 On February 24, 1852, Bean was in a duel on horseback with a Scotsman named Collins.
-In the gunfight, Collins was shot in his right arm and both men were arrested for assault with intent to murder.
+In the gunfight, Collins was shot in his right arm, and both men were arrested for assault with intent to murder.
 Bean, who was considered brave and handsome by the local women, received numerous visits and gifts during his six-week stay in jail.
-When one of his admirers slipped him knives hidden in some tamales, Bean used them to dig through the cell wall and escaped on April 17th.
+When one of his admirers slipped him knives hidden in some tamales, Bean used them to dig through the cell wall and escaped on April 17.

 Before long, he was back in New Mexico, where he again lived with his brother Sam who had become the sheriff in Mesilla.